UPC-ViRVIG/MMVR/README.md

 5. Use Oculus Link or Air Link to connect your Meta Quest to the PC and press Play in the Unity Editor.

+### Important Parameters

 Demo scenes consist of two major GameObjects: VRCharacterController and MotionMatchingController:

-VRCharacterController is responsible for creating the trajectories and the direction prediction, some important parameters are: *Use HMD Forward*, which ignores the orientation prediction and uses the HMD forward direction as body direction when set to True; *Do Campling*, which enables the position accuracy parameter and *Max Distance Simulation Bone* sets the position accuracy.
+VRCharacterController is responsible for creating the trajectories and the direction prediction, some important parameters are:

+- **Use HMD Forward**, which ignores the orientation prediction and uses the HMD forward direction as body direction when set to True.

+- **Do Campling**, which enables the position accuracy parameter.

+- **Max Distance Simulation Bone** sets the position accuracy (e.g., use *0.3* for high animation quality and *0.1* for accurate body positioning).

 MotionMatchingController parameters allow enabling/disabling some features such as inertialize blending or foot lock.

-To obtain a more detailed description of how to use the Motion Matching code of this project, you can visit my [Motion Matching project](https://github.com/JLPM22/MotionMatching), on which this project is based.
+**To obtain a more detailed description of how to use the Motion Matching code of this project, you can visit my [Motion Matching project](https://github.com/JLPM22/MotionMatching), on which this project is based.**

-**Leg Bending**
+### Leg Bending

 To enable leg bending in the demo scene, first disable the GameObject with name *------Without Leg Bending------* and enable the one with name *------With Leg Bending-------*.
 The main difference lies in the MotionMatchingController, where the latter references the different databases for leg bending.